(Last updated 28 April 2021)

 I practice mindfulness meditation daily, though I do miss days sometimes.
 I got into meditation because of Sam Harris’ book, Waking Up: A Guide to Spirituality Without Religion; I would say I have changed substantially since I last went through the book, so don’t take this as too much of an endorsement, since my view of Harris has become more critical during that time.

 Meditation is my primary tool for coping with stress, though running is good when my stress is too high for meditation.
+I also journal.

 I like science.
-But not like you think – not that IFLScience page.
+But maybe not like you think – not that IFLScience page.
 I regularly think of life as a series of experiments, hypotheses to be tested and potentially falsified.
 I struggle with trying new things sometimes, but when I frame it in my mind as an experiment, it’s much easier.

 I wish more people knew about Buy Nothing.